nextpyp/pyp/docs/install/attach-slurm.rst

    The ``slurm.templatesDir`` setting configures the location of :doc:`SLURM submission templates<../reference/templates>`.
    You'll need to create this folder somewhere that the service account can read, but not write.
-   This folder doesn't need to be shared with compute nodes, to a location on the local filesystem of the web server machine is a good choice.
+   This folder doesn't need to be shared with compute nodes, so a location on the local filesystem of the web server machine is a good choice.
 A subfolder of your installation folder that is owned by ``root`` or your administrator account works well, like in the example above.